rogerioacp/rogerioacp.github.io/_tabs/consulting.md

 ## Cloud Security

-Keeping a cloud infrastructure secure is hard.
-A single miss-configured product can result in easily exploitable vulnerabilities that escalate to large-scale security incidents.
-This risk can be decreased by systematically implementing security best-practices on access controls, network segmentation, endpoint security, credential management, and much more.
-I can help you identify critical security vulnerabilities and bring your cloud environment to a high-security standard with an internal audit.
-Together, we can create an actionable roadmap to resolve existing vulnerabilities and setup an infrastructure to continuously monitor your cloud deployment for vulnerabilities.
+Managing the security a cloud infrastructure is hard.
+A single miss-configured product can result in easily exploitable vulnerabilities that can grow into large-scale security incidents.
+This can be avoided by actively monitoring cloud resources for vulnerabilities in access controls, networks, API endpoints, credential management, and much more.
+With an internal security audit, I can help you identify these vulnerabilities in your infrastructure and present an actionable roadmap to bring your environment to a high security standard.

 ## Confidential Computing

-Confidential computing is the next step in the process of protecting your company data in a cloud environment.
+Confidential computing is the next step of protecting your company data.
 It's a set of emerging technologies that reduce the risk of data exfiltration due to a compromised infrastructure or a malicious operator.
-With confidential computing, data can always remain encrypted, at rest, during transit and when it's used for computation by your applications.
-However, using confidential computing requires expert knowledge as there are several solutions in the market, each with different performance and security trade-offs.
-I can find the best fit for your use-case and help you start using confidential computing with my experience on deploying large-scale applications in confidential computing environments.
+With confidential computing, data can always remain encrypted, at rest, during transit and even when it's used for computation by your applications.
+However, using confidential computing requires expert knowledge as there are several solutions, each with different performance and security trade-offs.
+I can find the best fit for your use-case and help you start using confidential computing on your products.

 ## Data Protection Engineering

 Complying with modern privacy requirements, such as GDPR, requires going beyond just protecting your security perimeter.
-Companies that handle PII data must satisfy the requirement of data protection by design and by default.
-But this requirement can not be satisfied by simply following a checklist of principles or technologies.
-It requires an innovative data protection engineering process that deploys technical and organization measures that protect data throughout its entire lifecycle.
-To meet the highest privacy requirements, companies should develop privacy-preserving systems that leverage state-of-the-art privacy techniques.
+Companies that handle PII data must follow the principle of data protection by design and by default.
+This requires the implementation of an innovative data protection engineering process that deploys state-of-the-art privacy-preserving systems and organizational measures to protect data throughout its complete lifecycle.
 I can guide you through existing systems and help you select, configure, and deploy the best solution for your company.

 <!--
 * Anonymization schemes (K-anonymity, differential privacy)